In the legal profession not every legal field pays that well. Some lawyers earn a lot of money and live large.

 (6) Real Estate Lawyer

-(b) Prepare and file all necessary legal documentation
+(b) Preparing and filing of all necessary legal documentation.

-(c) Prepare the deed and where necessary, a power of attorney
+(c) Preparing the deed and, where necessary, a power of attorney.

 (7) Personal Injury and Wrongful Death Lawyer

 Another term for personal injury law is tort law.